-- Cambridge Southern Fringe Area Action Plan 2008; - Cambridge East Area Action Plan 2008 (excluding policies CE/3 and CE/35, which are replaced by Local Plan Policy SS/3: Cambridge East); - North West Cambridge Area Action Plan 2009; and - Cambridgeshire and Peterborough Minerals and Waste Local Development Framework - Core Strategy and Proposals Map C 2011, Site Specific Proposals Plan and Proposals Map A and B 2012. - 1.18 Also on adoption of the Local Plan, the South Cambridgeshire Local Development Framework Core Strategy 2007, Development Control Policies DPD 2007, Site Specific Policies DPD 2010 and saved Policy CNF6 from the South Cambridgeshire Local Plan 2004 will be revoked in their entirety and will no longer form part of the development plan. - 1.19 The Local Plan proposes the preparation of new Area Action Plans to guide development in three areas of large scale development: - Bourn Airfield new village; - Waterbeach new town; and - Cambridge Northern Fringe East prepared jointly with Cambridge City Council. - 1.20 These Area Action Plans will be prepared after the Local Plan is adopted.
+- 1.16 Also on adoption of the Local Plan, the South Cambridgeshire Local Development Framework Core Strategy 2007, Development Control Policies DPD 2007, Site Specific Policies DPD 2010 and saved Policy CNF6 from the South Cambridgeshire Local Plan 2004 will be revoked in their entirety and will no longer form part of the development plan. - 1.17 The Local Plan proposes the preparation of new Supplementary Planning Documents and an Area Action Plan to guide development in three areas of large scale development: - Bourn Airfield new village Supplementary Planning Document; - Waterbeach new town Supplementary Planning Document; and - Cambridge Northern Fringe East Area Action Plan prepared jointly with Cambridge City Council. - 1.18 These documents will be prepared after the Local Plan is adopted.